Peugeot Partner Electric van range, battery & charging

 Peugeot Partner Electric van range

-The quoted range for the Peugeot Partner Electric is 65 miles, which is less than Renault claims for the Kangoo Z.E..
-This is based on an older efficiency test, which has now been superseded.
-Either way, the real-world driving range of the Peugeot is likely to be around 70 miles in ideal conditions, which isn’t that great when you consider the Kangoo can easily cover over 110 miles in the same situation.
+The quoted range for the Peugeot Partner Electric is 65 miles, which is less than Renault claims for the Kangoo Z.E.
+The real-world driving range of the Peugeot is likely to be about that, which isn’t that great when you consider the Kangoo can easily cover over 110 miles in the same situation.

 There’s an eight-year warranty for the Partner Electric’s battery, which guarantees the cells against a loss of capacity during that time or within 60,000 miles – whichever comes first.
 This might sound impressive, but it’s fairly standard duration for EV battery warranty cover and many rivals offer cover for up to 100,000 miles.